 Joints are lined by a tough tissue called cartilage, designed to survive interrupted blood flow and pressure.
 Early arthritic inflammation, whether local or systemic, initially has transient effects, that might include swelling and pain in the surrounding tissues and perhaps in cushioning fluid-filled sacs called bursae.
 If persistent this could then lead to provocation of the cells that produce cartilage, (chondrocytes), with subsequent spillover to affect the nearby bone-producing cells, (osteocytes).
 This is when inflammation leads to joint damage.
 The first aim of treatment for arthritis is to prevent this by catching the inflammatory changes early.

 The traditional view of joint diseases was that they represented toxic accumulation.
 Intuitively joints were understood as ‘bottlenecks’ in the circulation: if toxic matter was to get stuck anywhere it was likely to be the joints.
-Around the world approaches to arthritis were focused on cleaning up.
+Therefore, around the world approaches to arthritis were focused on cleaning up toxins around the joints.

 This may sound quaint but there was no room for speculation here.
 Arthritis could cripple and threaten lives and livelihoods.
 Treatments needed to work urgently and only those that did so were recommended.
 There are stories of country herbalists in the 19th century setting up shop in the new towns of the British industrial revolution not getting their payments until their working patients’ joints were eased.